mshdjren/Comfyui_wafer/README.md

+# Defect Text Prompt Engineering Projects for SEM wafer dataset
+##Overview
-# Projects for text prompt engineering for SEM Wafer dataset
+This repository contains projects for text prompt engineering and image generation using the SEM Wafer dataset.
+The focus is on handling class imbalance, domain adaptation, and defect-specific image generation.

 - Class-balancing loss for Dreambooth (with Lora-Training-in-Comfy)
 - Text to image / Image to image